junfanz1/LangGraph-Reflection-Researcher/README.md

 <!-- TOC --><a name="reflexion-agent-iterative-llm-research-and-refinement"></a>
 # LangGraph Reflection Research Agent: Iterative LLM Research and Refinement

-The LangGraph project implements a "Reflexion Agent" designed to iteratively refine answers to user queries using a Large Language Model (LLM) and web search.
-It simulates a research process where an initial answer is generated, critiqued, and revised based on information gathered from web searches, all managed by a LangGraph workflow.
-The project leverages LangChain, OpenAI's GPT-4, and the Tavily Search API to automate research and improve the quality of generated content.
-It highlights the use of LangGraph for complex, multi-step LLM applications and addresses challenges related to dependency management, LLM output parsing, and tool integration.

 ## Star History

 [![Star History Chart](https://api.star-history.com/svg?repos=junfanz1/LangGraph-Reflexion-Agent&type=Date)](https://star-history.com/#junfanz1/LangGraph-Reflexion-Agent&Date)